 - Functional neurophysiology as it applies to Living Somatics.

 - Anatomy from a functional and embodied approach.

 - How this work enriches other movement methods, like yoga, dance, martial arts, sports, etc.

-- How Living Somatic Education can relieve specific functional movement limitations and reduce pain.
+- How Living Somatics can relieve specific functional movement limitations and reduce pain.

 - To improve posture and freedom of movement.

 - How to develop your own proprioceptive sense of self-awareness, curiosity for self-inquiry and self-practice.